PriyanshuPz/kbnet/README.md

 - Shared component library
 - Development and production environment configurations

-## Project Status

-The project appears to be actively maintained by Priyanshu Verma, with ongoing development and improvements.
-It's part of the Quira Quest initiative, aimed at creating innovative AI-powered educational tools.

 ## Notable Technical Decisions

 1. Use of MindsDB for AI processing